 After my first son was born, I actually got bored.
 Yes, bored.
 But I couldn’t go back to retail hell.
 It was during nap time that I started writing the book, “Letters To Mom And Dad” I came across letters I had written while working in Europe as a Fashion Model.
 I became a published author and am inspired to write more, perhaps another book.
-But for now I love to blog about my family and our escapades, being an Author, free Ebook promo’s, make-up and “stuff”.
+But for now I love to blog about my family and our escapades, Travel, Parenting, Food, and Makeup and anything “green.”

 I have learned that to receive hope you must give it.
 Because here I speak the truth, even though sometimes it hurts and is embarrassing.
 I like to add humor to most things which makes them at least 50% more tolerable.
 Without humor I am nothing.
 I’ve got a lot to laugh about.
 I have some good material.
 And some you might think it is well…….crap.
 Oh well, the life of a writer, right?